Wormholes from heavy operator statistics in AdS/CFT: Wormholes from heavy operator statistics

-Therefore, we obtain the same microcanonical saddle-point equations \eqref{eq:spewh} as those which govern the statistical average of the product of one-point functions in the CFT \eqref{eq:saddlewh}.
+Therefore, comparing this equation with \eqref{eq:saddlewh}, we observe that the microcanonical saddlepoint equation of the wormhole coincides with the microcanonical saddlepoint equation for the variance of the one-point function over the microscopic ensemble of operators in the CFT.

 The renormalized action of the wormhole $I[X]$ can be evaluated in the same way as in the previous section, where it was found convenient to divide $X$ into different regions to isolate the intrinsic contribution from the shell.
-In this case the total action is \be I[X] = (\beta + \beta') F(\beta_M) \,+ I[X_s]\;, \ee where $F(\beta_M) = -\beta_M^{-1}\log Z(\beta_M)$ is the free energy of the euclidean black hole that we start from, and $I[X_s]$ is given by \eqref{eq:Ishell2} with $M_\pm = M$.
+In this case the total action is \be I[X] = (\beta + \beta') F(\beta_M) \,+ I[X_s]\;, \ee where $F(\beta_M) = -\beta_M^{-1}\log Z(\beta_M)$ is the free energy of the Euclidean black hole that we start from, and $I[X_s]$ is given by \eqref{eq:Ishell2} with $M_\pm = M$.